vinayhr01/Programming-Excercise/README.md

       Programs list:-
                      1)Reversing a string.
                      2)To check if two given strings are anagram of each other.
-                       An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+                       (Anagram definition:- An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
-                       Ex:- 1)Race = care
+                                             Ex:- 1)Race = care.
-                            2)Eleven plus two = Twelve plus one
+                                                  2)Eleven plus two = Twelve plus one.)